-Clutch disc – Located inside the transmission, this disc has carbon fibers on either side and acts to make the transition of power between engine and transmission smooth.
+Clutch disc – Located inside the transmission, this disc has carbon fibers on either side and acts to make the transition of power between the engine and transmission smooth.

-Clutch kit – This kit normally contains everything a person would need to replace the clutch in vehicle (clutch disc, pressure plate, pilot bearing, release bearing, and often the pilot shaft tool).
+Clutch kit – This kit normally contains everything a person would need to replace the clutch in the vehicle (clutch disc, pressure plate, pilot bearing, release bearing, and often the pilot shaft tool).

 Clutch master cylinder – In a vehicle with a hydraulic clutch, this replaces the manual clutch cable.
 When the clutch pedal is pressed, pressure is sent hydraulically to the clutch slave cylinder, which disengages the clutch.

-Clutch slave cylinder – In a hydraulic clutch system, this part is between the clutch master cylinder and clutch itself.
-When hydraulic fluid is applied to the this cylinder, a rod extends and presses on the clutch fork, thereby activating the clutch.
+Clutch slave cylinder – In a hydraulic clutch system, this part is between the clutch master cylinder and the clutch itself.
+When hydraulic fluid is applied to the cylinder, a rod extends and presses on the clutch fork, thereby activating the clutch.

 Compressor – Part of the refrigeration system, this passes refrigerant vapor from an evaporator to a condenser.

 Computer – In newer vehicles, all vehicle systems are controlled and/or monitored by the on-board computer, which will notify the driver through the dashboard instrument panel of any problems.